-The 2015 Rex Procession: "Wars That Shaped Early America"

-Tuesday, February 17, 2015 New Orleans, Louisiana
+WARS THAT SHAPED FARLY AMERICA

-- 1. Rex, King of Carnival, Monarch of Merriment Rex's float carries the King of Carnival and his pages through the streets of New Orleans each Mardi Gras.
+1. Rex, King of Carnival,

+Monarch of Merriment

+Rex's float carries the King of Carnival and his pages through the streets of New Orleans each Mardi Gras.
 In the early years of the New Orleans Carnival Rex's float was redesigned each year.
-The current King's float, one of Carnival's most iconic images, has been in use for over fifty years. - 2.
-His Majesty's Bandwagon From this traditional permanent float one of the Royal Bands provides lively music for Rex and for those who greet him on the parade route.
-One of those songs will surely be the Rex anthem: "If Ever I Cease to Love," which has been played in every Rex parade since 1872. - 3.
-The King's Jesters Even the Monarch of Merriment needs jesters in his court.
-Rex's jesters dress in the traditional colors of Mardi Gras purple, green and gold.
-The papier mache' figures on the Jester float are some of the oldest in the Rex parade, and were sculpted by artists in Viarreggio, Italy, a city with its own rich Carnival tradition. - 4.
-The Boeuf Gras The Boeuf Gras ("the fat ox") represents one of the oldest traditions and images of Mardi Gras, symbolizing the great feast on the day before Lent begins.
-In the early years of the New Orleans Carnival a live Boeuf Gras, decorated with garlands, had an honored place near the front of the Rex Parade. - 5.
-The Butterfly King Since the earliest days of Carnival, butterflies have been popular symbolic design elements, their brief and colorful life a metaphor for the ephemeral magic of Mardi Gras itself.
+The current King's float, one of Carnival's most iconic images, has been in use for over fifty years.

+2. HIS MAJESTY'S BANDWAGON - From this traditional permanent float one of the Royal Bands provides lively music for Rex and for those who greet him on the parade route.
+One of those songs will surely be the Rex anthem: "If Ever I Cease to Love," which has been played in every Rex parade since 1872.

+3. The King's Jesters - Even the Monarch of Merriment needs jesters in his court.
+Rex's jesters dress in the traditional colors of Mardi Gras - purple, green and gold.
+The papier mache' figures on the Jester float are some of the oldest in the Rex parade, and were sculpted by artists in Viareggio, Italy, a city with its own rich Carnival tradition.

+4. The Boeuf Gras ("the fat ox") represents one of the oldest traditions and images of Mardi Gras, symbolizing the great feast on the day before Lent begins.
+In the early years of the New Orleans Carnival a live Boeuf Gras, decorated with garlands, had an honored place near the front of the Rex Parade.

+5. The Butterfly King - Since the earliest days of Carnival, butterflies have been popular symbolic design elements, their brief and colorful life a metaphor for the ephemeral magic of Mardi Gras itself.
 The 1882 Rex Ball invitation combined the butterfly image with that of the King of Carnival, creating the enduring image of "The Butterfly King."
-The Butterfly King float, introduced in 2012, is the first new permanent float to join the Rex Procession in many decades. - 6.
-Title Float: "Wars That Shaped Early America" America was forged as a nation through many battles and wars, only a few of them remembered today.
+The Butterfly King float, introduced in 2012, is the first new permanent float to join the Rex Procession in many decades.

+6. TITLE FLOAT: "WARS THAT SHAPED EARLY AMERICA" - America was forged as a nation through many wars and battles, only a few of them remembered today.
 Many preceded the defining War of Independence, and some followed that titanic struggle for freedom.
-The 2015 Rex Procession describes many of those wars, beginning more than a century before the War of Independence, and culminating in the War of 1812 and the Battle of New Orleans, fought two centuries ago.
-The School of Design dedicates this parade to the men and women who, over nearly four centuries, struggled to establish and defend America.
+The 2015 Rex Procession presents in sequence many of those conflicts, beginning more than a century before the War of Independence and culminating in the War of 1812 and the Battle of New Orleans, fought two centuries ago.
+The School of Design dedicates this parade to the men and women who, over nearly four centuries, have bravely fought to establish and to defend America.

-7. Pequot War (1636-37) The Pequot Indians, allied with the Dutch, inevitably came into conflict with the English members of the Plymouth and Massachusetts Bay Colonies.
-In a series of battles and skirmishes the English, and their Monhegan Indian allies were able to defeat the Pequot.
-Some historians claim that Thanksgiving originally was a celebration of the settlers' victory over the Pequot.
+7. PEQUOT WAR (1636-37) - The Pequot tribe, allied with the Dutch, inevitably came into conflict with the English colonists of the Plymouth and Massachusetts Bay Colonies.
+In a series of battles and skirmishes the English, and their Mohegan allies, were able to defeat the Pequot.
+Some historians claim that the first Thanksgiving was a celebration of the colonists' victory over the Pequot.